derfsss/bboot/README.rst

 pegasos2 or without U-Boot on amigaone.

 The amigaboot.of and slb_v2 boot loaders rely on firmware to read files from disk.
-Because BBoot runs without firmware it does not load files from disk but expects an initrd with the kickstart files in zip format loaded in memory and boots from that.
+BBoot runs without firmware and does not have disk drivers so it does not load files from disk but instead expects an initrd with the kickstart files in zip format loaded in memory and boots from that.
 This not only allows BBoot to remain simple but may also be more convenient to work with in an emulated environment and boot faster.
 The initrd should be a zip archive of all boot files within a Kickstart directory that can be created with "zip -r Kickstart.zip Kickstart/" for example.
-BBoot will look for Kickstart/Kicklayout file in the zip and boot the first config (LABEL) found in it.
-Currently BBoot takes no input and does not provide a boot menu so other than 1st config defined in Kicklayout cannot be chosen, but one could have different zip files for different configs and choose on the QEMU command line by using different Kickstart.zip.
+BBoot will look for Kickstart/Kicklayout file within the zip file and boot the first config (LABEL) found in it.
+Currently BBoot takes no input and does not provide a boot menu so other than 1st config defined in Kicklayout cannot be chosen, but one could have different zip files for different configs and choose on the QEMU command line by using a different initrd zip for each config.

 BBoot can also configure PCI devices that is normally done by the firmware.
 Linux and MorphOS don't need this as they scan and configure PCI devices themselves during boot but AmigaOS relies on the firmware to do this so BBoot implements this too.
-While configuring PCI, BBoot prints debug messages that can be useful to check how these devices are configured, which can help in debugging PCI pass through or even when using newer graphics cards on a real PegasosII as BBoot can also patch 64 bit BARs that the Pegasos2 version of AmigaOS kernel cannot handle.
+While configuring PCI, BBoot prints debug messages that can be useful to check how these devices are configured.
+This can help in debugging PCI pass through or even using newer graphics cards on a real PegasosII as BBoot can also patch 64 bit BARs that the Pegasos2 version of AmigaOS kernel cannot handle.

 Usage
 =====

 At least QEMU 8.1 is needed for the -initrd option on pegasos2 and QEMU 8.2 for the amigaone machine.
-The bboot binary is in the distribution archive.
-After preparing the Kickstart.zip as described above, AmigaOS should boot on pegasos2 using these QEMU options:
+A precompiled bboot binary is in the distribution archive.
+After preparing the Kickstart.zip as described above, AmigaOS should boot on pegasos2 using these QEMU
+options:

 .. code-block:: shell

   qemu-system-ppc -M pegasos2 -kernel bboot -initrd Kickstart.zip

-When using -kernel there's no need to use -bios, then this will use VOF and the pegasos2 ROM is not needed.
+When using -kernel there's no need to use -bios and the pegasos2 ROM is not needed, then it will use VOF (QEMU's built in Virtual Open Firmware).
 If additional kernel options are to be passed to AmigaOS, these can be added with the -append option.
 This is not normally needed, only to get debug info, for example:

 .. code-block:: shell

   -append "serial debuglevel=3"

-For booting amigaone the following QEMU options are needed:
+For booting amigaone where -kernel and -initrd options are not yet supported the following QEMU options are needed:

 .. code-block:: shell